The Index to the Pages at

 The summaries of microbiological concepts are provided herein for those who might appreciate a somewhat organized and simplified approach to teaching these things.
 What too-often passes for instruction on these topics is self-contradictory with a lot of micromanipulation to cover what can be perceived as "exceptions" or "special cases" when they may not be so.
 Cases in point:

 In summary, the following list of general bacteriology topic pages form the substance of www.jlindquist.com/generalmicro, and most were originally at www.bact.wisc.edu way back in the 1900s.
-These pages are not meant to serve or be represented as a Bacteriology/Microbiology 102 site, which would be found elsewhere.
+These pages are not meant to serve or be represented as a Bacteriology/Microbiology 102 site which are distinguished here.

 Course-Related Resource Pages